UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

       Run ``source conda_init.sh`` to initialise your shell (bash) to be able to run ``conda activate`` and ``conda deactivate`` etcetera instead of ``source activate``.
 It will modify (append) your ``.bashrc`` file.

-   - When conda is loaded you will by default be in the base environment, which works in the same way as other conda environments. include a Python installation and some core system libraries and dependencies of Conda.
-It is a “best practice” to avoid installing additional packages into your base software environment.

 3. Create the conda environment
-4. Activate the conda environment by:
+4. Activate the conda environment by: source activate <conda-env-name>
 5. Now do your work!
 6. Deactivate